 I can’t recommend these three guys more highly.
 It kills me to have to let them go, but they are also extremely talented and I want them to get swooped up by a company who will appreciate their talents and strengths, treat them with respect, and buy them lunch every now and then.

 Interested?
 I’m not surprised.
-Call [see post].
+Call see post [broken link removed].
 I’ll answer any questions you might have, and if you are still interested, I’ll put them in touch with you.